8 Reasons You Need the Chase Sapphire PreferredĀ® Card

 1:1

-Transferring your points in this way can often result in getting higher than two cents per point in value, sometimes WAY more.
+Transferring your points this way can often result in more than 2 cents per point in value, sometimes way more.

-For example, if you transfer 47,500 points to Virgin Atlantic, you can fly in business class to Europe!
+For example, if you transfer 29,000 points to Virgin Atlantic, you can fly in business class to Europe.

-Given these flights often cost around $3,000, you’re getting 4.2 cents per point in value, even after accounting for the taxes and fees… which is amazing!!
+Given these flights often cost around $3,000, you’re getting close to 10 cents per point in value, even after accounting for the taxes and fees… which is amazing!

-So, to reiterate, by applying for a $95 card, you’d have enough points to book a $3,000 flight to Europe and still have almost 15,000 points left 🤯
+So, to reiterate, by signing up for a $95 card, you’d have enough points to book a $6,000 round-trip flight to Europe in BUSINESS CLASS and still have points left. 🤯

-47,500 points is already a good price for such a flight, but if only there was a way to spend even fewer points for the same flight… 🤔
+29,000 points is already a good price for such a flight, but if only there were a way to spend even fewer points for the same flight…

-Transfer bonuses are one of the best parts about ANY points currency, but Chase is known to offer them frequently… and to the best programs.
+Transfer bonuses are one of the best parts about any points currency, but Chase points are known to offer them frequently — and to the best programs.

 For example, here are a few recent ones that we’ve seen: